damonyoungcc/english-interview/README.md

 This system had two parts:
 A mobile web points mall inside the Fumin Bank app.(WebView-based page inside the app) Users can check and use their points.
-An admin management system to manage merchants and products. this admin management system has three subsystems:
+An admin management system to manage merchants and products and orders. this admin management system has three subsystems:
 1. merchant and product management syetstem, it's more like a CMS system, can add, edit, delete merchants and products.
 2. points management system to set the redem rules and manage points.
 3. report and order management system to check the order history.
 ```